acumos/acumos-java-client/docs/developer-guide.rst

 - Essentially, provides a wrapper around the ML model, packages it as a containerized microservice and exposes a predict method as a rest endpoint.
 - When the model is on-boarded and deployed, this method (REST endpoint) can then be called by other external applications to request model's predictions.
+- generic-model-runner is used to onboard H2O.ai and Generic Java models.
+- spark-model-runner is used to onboard Java Spark models.

 Technology and Frameworks
 =========================